007revad/Synology_HDD_db/how_to_schedule.md

-# How to schedule a script in Synology Task Manager
+# How to schedule a script in Synology Task Scheduler

 To schedule a script to run on your Synology at boot-up or shut-down follow these steps: